Rad710/devops/README.md

 ## Guide:

-devops_up.sh:
+Setup:
+ - docker network create devops
+ - docker network create jenkins
  - Runs all up scripts and starts all docker containers.
 Or you may start all containers individially by creating the docker networks and running the scripts in the following order
    - **sysbox -> sonarqube -> influxdb_grafana*.
 Then ssh into sysbox container and start the jenkins container*
-- You can check them as well as well as the respective folders to see how the setup works more in detail.

-devops_down.sh:
-- Runs all down scripts and removes all docker containers, volumes, networks, etc.